 The Fund is actively managed and the Investment Manager has discretion to select the Fund's investments.
 In doing so, the Investment Manager will refer to the MSCI All Country Asia ex Japan Index (the "Index") when constructing the Fund's portfolio, and also for risk management purposes to ensure that the active risk (i.e. degree of deviation from the index) taken by the Fund remains appropriate given the Fund's investment objective and policy.
-The Investment Manager is not bound by the components or weighting of the Index when selecting investments.
-The Investment Manager may also use its discretion to invest in securities not included in the Index in order to take advantage of specific investment opportunities.
+The Fund is designed to provide investors with selected exposure to the Index, as described in its objective and policy, which may generate a modest positive or negative active gross return.
+The Investment Manager is not bound by the components or weighting of the Index when selecting investments, nor is the Index reflective of the Fund's ESG Policy.
+The Investment Manager may use its discretion to invest in securities not included in the Index in order to take advantage of specific investment opportunities.
 However, the geographical scope requirements of the investment objective and policy may have the effect of limiting the extent to which the portfolio holdings will deviate from the Index.
 The Index measures the performance of large- and mid-capitalisation companies in countries in Asia (excluding Japan).
+The Fund is designed to provide investors with achievement of the investment objective by typically taking a moderate level of active risk relative to the index in order to seek a commensurate active return in excess of applicable management fees over the longer term (i.e. 5 years or more).
 Further information on the Index can be found at www.msci.com.
+The Index should be used by investors to compare the performance of the Fund.